Europe - Geneva

 For a comprehensive review of the Europe market, click below:

-Geneva is the second most populous city in Switzerland (after Zürich), with 203,000 people (2021 census) living in an area of 15.9 km².
-The population of the Canton of Geneva was 504,000 in 2019.
-The destination is widely regarded as a global city, mainly on account of the presence of many international organizations located in the city.
-These include the United Nations, the World Health Organization, the International Committee of the Red Cross and many others.
+Geneva is the second most populous city in Switzerland (after Zürich), with 204,000 people (2022 census) living in an area of 15.9 km².
+The population of the Canton of Geneva was 524,000 in 2023.
+The destination is widely regarded as a global city for international cooperation, hosting 39 international institutions, organisations and bodies such as the United Nations, the World Health Organization and the International Committee of the Red Cross, as well as 750 non-governmental organisations and the permanent representations of 180 member states.

 Geneva’s tourism demand is driven mostly by the banking sector, international organisations, multinational headquarters and numerous trade fairs and conventions which mostly take place at the Palexpo.
 As a result, Geneva’s tourism is approximately 70% business-related.
 Around 50% of the business tourism is attributable to meeting, incentive, conference and exhibition (MICE) demand and the other 50% to international organisations.
 Only 30% of tourism can be defined as purely leisure.
 The hotel market has historically been unable to successfully capture the Leisure segment during weekends and holidays but nevertheless witnessed a slight increase in volume coupled with minimal increases in supply from 2017 to 2019, with a marketwide average occupancy in the low-70s.

 Hotel supply for the city and Canton of Geneva has remained stable in recent years, with minor variations related to renovation works and the reorganisation of some hotels’ inventories.
-As of 2022, the city of Geneva had 91 hotels providing some 7,600 rooms, which is quite substantial given the small size of the city.
+As of March 2024, the city of Geneva has 95 hotels providing some 7,800 rooms, which is quite substantial given the city’s small size.
 The market is geared towards the upper end of the spectrum, with four- and five-star hotels accounting for more than 60% of the total room inventory.

-In terms of transactions, Geneva’s hotel market is rather illiquid, mostly owing to a lack of sellers, with very few sales taking place in recent years – in 2021, we are aware of three hotel assets transacting: the ibis Styles Geneva Gare and the ibis Styles Geneva Mont Blanc (undisclosed transaction price) as well as the Hotel des Alpes (28 units at a sales price of SFr11 million).
-The most recent transaction at the time of writing (March 2023) was the 109-room Le Richemond, which transacted in February 2023 for an undisclosed price.
+In terms of transactions, Geneva’s hotel market is rather illiquid, mostly due to a lack of sellers, with very few sales taking place in recent years – in 2021, we are aware of three hotel assets transacting: the ibis Styles Geneva Gare and the ibis Styles Geneva Mont Blanc (undisclosed transaction price) as well as the Hotel des Alpes (28 units at a sales price of SFr11 million).
+In 2022, Geneva recorded the transaction of the 412-room Fairmont Grand Hotel Geneva (for an undisclosed price), and in 2023, the 109-room Le Richemond transacted in February for an undisclosed price, and the 57-room Hotel Suisse transacted for SFr30 million, or SFr520,000 a room, in December.

 Change In Value For Market: (€Euro)